Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Acknowledgments

 \section{Acknowledgments}

 The authors thank Andrea Gabrio for discussions that contributed to the quality of the manuscript.
 The authors acknowledge his advice and expertise in missing data.
 In addition, the authors thank the peer reviewers of a previous article of theirs.\cite{remiro2020methods} Their comments were extremely insightful and helped improved the underlying motivation of this article.
 The authors are hugely thankful to Tim Morris, whose comments on G-computation and marginalization helped motivate the article.
 Finally, the authors are grateful to David Phillippo, who has provided very valuable feedback to our work, and helped in substantially improving our research.
 This article is based on research supported by Antonio Remiro-Az\'ocar's PhD scholarship from the Engineering and Physical Sciences Research Council of the United Kingdom.
-Anna Heath was funded through an Innovative Clinical Trials Multi-year Grant from the Canadian Institutes of Health Research (funding reference number MYG-151207; 2017 - 2020).
+Anna Heath is supported by the Canada Research Chair in Statistical Trial Design and funded by the Discovery Grant Program of the Natural Sciences and Engineering Research Council of Canada (RGPIN-2021-03366).
 An earlier and more rudimentary version of this research\cite{azocar2019pns311} was presented in ISPOR Europe 2019, which took place 2-6 November 2019 in Copenhagen, Denmark.